icebob/fastest-validator/README.md

 ```

 # Optional & required fields
-Every fields in the schema will be required field.
-If you would like to define optional fields, set `optional: true`.
+Every field in the schema will be required by default.
+If you'd like to define optional fields, set `optional: true`.

 ```js
 let schema = {